MagicStack/MagicPython/README.md

 ## Changes and Improvements

-Overall, the central idea that it should be easy to notice something odd or special about the code.
+Overall, the central idea is that it should be easy to notice something odd or special about the code.
 Odd or special doesn't necessarily mean incorrect, but certainly worth the explicit attention.